handee/embroidery-attempts/README.md

 **Second**: reads in an image file, finds regions, traces their contour, writes the points of the contours to a patten as a series of stitches. doesn't do anything with stitch length or contour size.

 **Third**: filters found contours by length so doesn't have lots of tiny components

+**Fourth**: downsamples image and checks for long stitches

+**Fifth**: works on the webcam, has a trackbar to experiment with thresholds